 During this step, you and your team will focus on the business needs and technical requirements of your project.
 If step one was the process of outlining your goals, step two is when you brainstorm a design that will help you ultimately hit those goals.

 Now that you have an iteration, you will test it in whatever way makes the most sense.
-If you’re working on an improvement to a web page, for example, you might want to A/B test it against your current web page.
+For instance, if you're working on improving a web page, you might consider conducting an A/B test to compare it with your current web page.
 If you’re creating a new product or feature, consider doing usability testing with a set of potential customers.

 If you restart the iterative process, make sure everyone is still aligned on your project goals.
 The iterative process can take weeks or months, depending on how many iterations you run through.
-Centering your iteration on your project objectives every time you restart the iterative process can help you ensure you don't lose track of your north star.
+Keeping your iteration focused on your project objectives each time you restart the iterative process can help you stay on course.

 The iterative model isn’t right for every team—or every project.
 Here are the main pros and cons of the iterative process for your team.